couchbase/kv_engine/docs/dcp/documentation/commands/system_event.md

 __Value__: A drop or flush collection system event with version 0 contains:

 * The ID of the manifest which dropped the collection as a 8-byte integer (network endian)
+* The Scope-ID that the dropped collection belonged to as a 4-byte integer (network endian)
 * The ID of the dropped collection as a 4-byte integer (network endian)

 ```
     struct collection_drop_event_data_version0 {
         uint64_t manifest_uid;
+        uint32_t scope_id;
         uint32_t collection_id;
     }
 ```